daaanny90/JSON.resume/README.md

 ## 🔨 How to use it
 Under `/src` rename `cv_config.json.example` in `cv_config.json` and fill in the information.
 I suppose you know how to write a JSON file.

+Then add your profile image under `/src/assets` with the name `profile.jpg`.

 ### 👉 Development
 Now you can start the tool in development mode, to check your CV and make the changes you want.
 Just run
 ```